vbookshelf/Gemini-Live-API-Experiments/README.md

 ## Notes

-1- It appears that chat context memory is enabled by default - the llm remembers past conversation turns.
+1- It appears that chat context memory is enabled by default - the llm remembers past conversation turns.<br>
 2- Installing PyAudio on a mac is not easy.